dwyl/elixir-auth-google/README.md

 to show you _exactly_ how you can implement the **`elixir_auth_google`** package: https://github.com/dwyl/elixir-auth-google-demo
+It's deployed to Heroku: https://elixir-auth-google-demo.herokuapp.com <br />
+(_no data is saved so you can play with it - and try an break it!_)

 And if you want/need a more complete real-world example including creating sessions and saving profile data to a database,